 Want to clean a blender?
 Blitz your diluted vinegar and water solution in the food processor or blender then wash as normal.

-A word of warning: check the manufacturer's instructions before cleaning a food processor or blender with vinegar – they may advise against it, in which case, take heed.
+A word of warning: check the manufacturer's instructions before cleaning a food processor or blender with vinegar – they may advise against it, in which case, follow their advice.

 This is one area where you really need to be ultra-hygienic to prevent cross-contamination of raw meats.
 Once you’re finished prepping the evening meal, disinfect it in your water and vinegar solution then wash in soapy hot water.